ArielAlvarez-Martinez/HRTF_simulation_guide/README.md

 The goal of the experiment was to evaluate the effects of different head geometries details on the accuracy of simulated HRTFs.
 By comparing these three cases, we aimed to better understand how details like head shape and ear placement affected spatial audio performance, especially in the context of applications like virtual reality and 3D audio simulations.

-This document is not an official tutorial from the creators of mesh2HRTF.
-Instead, it is a guide where I share the steps I followed during my personal experience working with this incredible tool.
-Along with the steps, I also highlighted errors I encountered and tips on how to avoid them.
+This document is not an official tutorial.
+Instead, it is a guide where we shared the steps we followed working with this incredible tool.
+Along with the steps, we also highlighted errors we encountered and tips on how to avoid them.
 All simulations in this experiment were performed following the recommendations of the mesh2HRTF tutorials.

 While the steps for all three cases are similar, this document focused solely on the Potato Mesh workflow as an example.
 The same methodology could be adapted for the Original Mesh and Kemar Mesh cases